Azure/azure-powershell/src/ContainerInstance/readme.md

   - where:
       verb: Set
     remove: true
+  # Rename *-AzContainerInstanceContainerGroup to *-AzContainerGroup
   - where:
       subject: ContainerGroup
     set:
       subject-prefix: ""
+  # Shorten *-AzContainerInstanceContainerLog to *-AzContainerInstanceLog
   - where:
       subject: ContainerLog
     set:
       subject: Log
+  #
   - where:
       subject: Container
     set: